XtramCZ/vbs-bat-etc/README.md

 - Put the script on any PC desktop, do not rename it (If you want to rename it, you also have to change the name in the script).
 - If you want, give it an icon to look more legit
   - The default path for the icon is <em>C:\Program Files\Google\Chrome\Application\chrome.exe</em>
-- Now when someone opens it, the pc will shut down :)
+- Now when someone opens it, the pc will shut down and the file will self-destruct :)

 ## Hydra
 - Everytime you try to close it, 2 more windows appear.